fuzziqersoftware/resource_dasm/README.md

 ### step_on_it_render

 step_on_it_render converts the sssf resources from Step On It! into uncompressed BMP files.
 Use resource_dasm to get all the sssf and clut resources from the graphics file, then run step_on_it_render like `step_on_it_render sssf_file.bin clut_file.bin` (for example).

+### thezone_render

+thezone_render converts the Spri resources from TheZone into uncompressed BMP files.
+Use resource_dasm to get the Spri resources you want from the sprites file, and get the clut from the main game.
+You can then run thezone_render like `thezone_render Spri_file.bin clut_file.bin` (for example).